blindman67/GrooverGeom/README.md

 groover.Geom is designed to provide as complete set of 2D geometry functions as possible and is based and some standardised primitives.

+Because some functions are not yet complete (and there are many functions) to cover missing function results a return of undefined means code not complete unless otherwise noted in the source code.

 The basic primitives

 Vector.